MicrosoftDocs/windows-itpro-docs/windows/threat-protection/windows-defender-atp/advanced-features-windows-defender-advanced-threat-protection.md

 When you enable this feature, you'll be able to incorporate data from Office 365 Advanced Threat Protection into the Windows Defender ATP portal to conduct a holistic security investigation across Office 365 mailboxes and Windows machines.

 You have the option of enabling displaying of user details and Skype for Business integration.
+When you enable displaying of user details, you'll be able to see user details such as: picture, name, title, and department information stored in Azure Active Directory (AAD).
+Enabling the Skype for Business integration gives you the ability to communicate with users using Skype for Business, email, or phone.

+## Enable advanced features
 1. In the navigation pane, select **Preferences setup** > **Advanced features**.
 2. Select the advanced feature you want to configure and toggle the setting between **On** and **Off**.
 3. Click **Save preferences**.